Purdue basketball has confirmed that a second player has entered the transfer portal.

 It read, "Purdue men’s basketball head coach Matt Painter has announced that Nojel Eastern has entered the transfer portal.
 Eastern, a 6-foot, 7-inch guard from Evanston, Illinois, averaged 4.9 points, 4.0 rebounds and 2.7 assists per game while shooting 42.0 percent from the field and 48.5 percent from the free throw line a year ago for the Boilermakers.
 He was 0 for 3 from long distance."

 Once Eastern has entered his name into the transfer pool, he has the option to look at other schools.
-He can decided to remain at Purdue, too.
+He can decide to remain at Purdue, too.

 Eastern would be the second Purdue player to enter the portal this season.
 Earlier, center Matt Haarms entered the pool and eventually announced he would transfer to Brigham Young.